MarioCodes/java-frameworks/README.md

 Spring provides `Cache` and `CacheManager` as main abstractions for the caching logic.
 They do not provide the actual storage to store data.
 For that we have some options out of the box on the JDK.

 #### EHCache
 The entities to save, have to implement `Serializable` interface.
-If we don't do that, it'll throw a `NotSerializableException`
+If we don't do that, it'll throw a `NotSerializableException`.
+The config for the several caches are specified in `ehcache.xml`

 ##### References
 https://spring.io/guides/gs/caching/